linkeddatacenter/kees/v1/implementation.md

 As per the SPARQL service description vocabulary outlined in [SPARQL Service Description](https://www.w3.org/TR/sparql11-service-description/), KEES agent are expected to acknowledge and utilize properties such as `sd:endpoint`, `sd:feature`, `sd:NamedGraph`, and `sd:name`.

-Knowledgebase building activities should be traced using [PROV ontology](https://www.w3.org/TR/prov-overview/).
+Knowledg graph building activities should be traced using [PROV ontology](https://www.w3.org/TR/prov-overview/).
 KEES agents should recognize at least on `prov:wasGeneratedBy` in named graphs instances and  `prov:invalidatedBy` in knowledge graph

 The attainment of trustability is facilitated by associating quality observations with the ingested graph.
 To support this functionality, the KEES language profile repurposes terms from the [Data on the Web Best Practices: Data Quality Vocabulary](https://www.w3.org/TR/vocab-dqv/) such as `dqv:hasQualityAnnotation`, `dqv:value`, and `dqv:isMeasurementOf`."

 When utilized in named graph metadata, a KEES agent is expected to acknowledge the term `void:dataDump` from the [VoID Vocabulary](https://www.w3.org/TR/void/#void-file).

-Besides well known ontologies, thee KEES langage profile use terms from its own **KEES vocabulary**.
-These terms are defined within the `http://linkeddata.center/kees/v1#` namespace, commonly referenced using the prefix *kees:*.

 The KEES vocabulary encompasses a limited set of terms defined within the `http://linkeddata.center/kees/v1#` namespace, commonly referenced using the prefix *kees:*.
-The whole KEES vocabulary is expressed with OWL RDF and available in [kees.rdf file](v1/kees.rdf).
-A KEES agent should recognize all KEES vocabulary
+The whole KEES vocabulary is expressed with OWL RDF and available in [kees.rdf file](kees.rdf).
+A KEES agent should recognize all KEES vocabulary.

 The following picture summarizes the main elements of the KEES language profile.